What Is Soy?

-In addition, soybeans are a nitrogen fixing crop, meaning that with the help of bacteria, they can fix atmospheric nitrogen from the air and can help increase the levels of nitrogen in the soil when planted in rotation with other crops to help enrich the soil.
+In addition, soybeans are a nitrogen-fixing crop, meaning that with the help of bacteria, they can fix atmospheric nitrogen from the air and can help increase the levels of nitrogen in the soil when planted in rotation with other crops to help enrich the soil.

-Why did we choose soybean protein?
+So, why did we choose soybean protein?

-But for now why does soy help us deliver on taste?
 Soybean protein isolate allows us to provide a taste experience that would be difficult to achieve with other plant proteins such as pea, rice, and hemp.

 Different plant proteins in solution (from left to right): Soy protein isolate, hemp protein, pea protein, rice protein.

 Is soybean protein actually a good source of protein?

 Soy protein isolate is a highly digestible complete protein according to widely adopted protein quality measures such as the Protein Digestibility Corrected Amino Acid Score (PDCAAS).

 However, this measure does not account for the net effect of proteins on human health or the environment.